Alfresco/alfresco-ng2-components/docs/core/components/about-product-version.component.md

 # [About Product Version Component](../../../lib/core/about/about-product-version/about-product-version.component.ts "Defined in about-product-version.component.ts")

-Shows which version of BPM and ECM your application is running.
-Shows the License information, application status and alfresco modules that your application is running.
+Shows which version of Process Services (BPM) and Content Services (ECM) an application is running.
+It also shows the relevant license information, application status and Alfresco modules running in an application.

 ## Basic Usage

-With default input values
+With default input values:

 ```html
 <adf-about-product-version></adf-about-product-version>